Michael P. Barnett: Industry, Columbia and CUNY

 After a year at the Institute of Computer Science, Barnett went back to the US He joined the newly formed Graphic Systems Division of RCA, to create software for commercial computer typesetting.
 RCA acquired the US rights to the Digiset machine of Rudolf Hell and marketed an adaptation as the Videocomp.
 About 50 were sold.
 Barnett designed the algorithmic markup language PAGE-1 to express complicated formats in full page composition.
 This was used for a wide range of typeset products that included, over the years, the Social Sciences Index of the H. W. Wilson Company and several other publications excerpted in a later review paper., The application to database publishing led Barnett to devise and implement a programming language, that he called SNAP, to express file handling operations as sequences of grammatical English sentences.

 In 1969, Barnett joined the H. W. Wilson Company, a publisher of bibliographic tools for libraries, to automate the production of these.
 He designed and introduced the system that was used to produce the Social Sciences Index for about 10 years.
 He had also started to teach courses on library automation at the Columbia School of Library Service.
 He joined the Columbia faculty full-time in 1975.

 In 1977, Barnett moved to the Department of Computer and Information Science at Brooklyn College of the City University of New York in 1977, retiring as professor emeritus in 1996.
 Whilst at CUNY, he directed a major NSF funded project to develop computer generated printed matter for undergraduate teaching.
 He wrote software that incorporated pictures in documents that were typeset using PAGE-1.
 He wrote several books with his three teenage children, Gabrielle, Simon and Graham, aimed at the home market.
 These dealt with the production of computer graphics on early personal computers, that included the Commodore 64, the Apple II, and IBM PC, and the use of elementary algorithms.

 Integrals redux, retirement and symbolic calculation

 In 1989, Barnett started to spend part of his time as a visiting scientist at the John von Neumann National Supercomputer Center, located on the outskirts of Princeton and run by a consortium of universities.
 He restarted work on molecular integrals, using the power of the supercomputer to go beyond the possibilities of the 1960s.
 After his retirement from CUNY, he continued to explore applications of symbolic calculation to molecular integrals, nuclear magnetic resonance, and other topics.

-Wikipedia editor

-During 2010-2011 Barnett edited over 120 Wikipedia articles and was a major contributor to the highly rated article on Malvern, Worcestershire.
-He helped document the work of British chemists, including William Moffitt and John Wilson.